mobilecoinfoundation/mobilecoin/BRANCHING.md

 Here, we create a topic branch (off of master), merge the release branch into it, resolve any conflicts, and then propose to merge this to master.

+If there are no conflicts, then this can be simplified, we can simply open a PR from `release/v4.0` to `master`.
+If there are conflicts, then we wouldn't be able to merge that PR without making changes to `release/v4.0`, which is undesirable.

 When to merge the release branch
 --------------------------------